SandyRodger/LS170-171/lesson_2.md

 - Add a sequence of numbers (idempotency token) to the message.
   - Sender sends one message at a time with a timer and an idempotency token.
-  - If received the receiver sends back an acknowledgement conaining the idempotency token, to indicate which message was received.
+  - If received the receiver sends back an acknowledgement containing the idempotency token, to indicate which message was received.
   - When acknowledgement is received the sender sends the next part of the sequence.
   - If acknowledgement is not received in time the sender re-sends the message with the same idempotency token.
   - If the receiver receives a duplicated token, it resends an acknowledgement with that token and discards the duplicated message.